I remember how excited I felt…

 Enter The Blog Sales Funnel

-What gave me clarity was studying the principles behind sales funnel marketing.
+What gave me clarity was studying the principles behind sales funnel marketing, and then adapting them to my own situation.

-The one big change I made to the sales funnel model was to heavily integrate blogging.
+The one big change I made to the traditional sales funnel model was to integrate a blog as the main discovery point.

 No one was teaching this specifically for bloggers, instead people just lumped the blog in as one form of “lead generation” to feed the funnel.